-Wilderness tourism (also known as nature based tourism, rural tourism, or commercial backcountry recreation, adventure tourism or ecotourism) is a key contributor to BC’s GDP and a significant private sector employer in BC.
-Direct tourist expenditures on these tourism products is approximately $2.0 billion dollars.
+Wilderness tourism (also known as nature-based tourism, rural tourism, or commercial backcountry recreation, adventure tourism or ecotourism) is a key contributor to BC’s GDP and a significant private-sector employer in BC.
+Direct tourist expenditures on adventure tourism products are approximately $2.0 billion.
 This figure does not include the billions of dollars in tourism supply services (hotels, restaurants, transportation, etc) that the sector supports.

 The quality of BC’s wilderness is an important factor for travelers choosing BC as a tourism destination.

 In addition, wilderness tourism is the main driver of all tourism in BC, which in total represents $17 billion in revenue and 132,000 direct jobs.
 We are the ‘Super’ in BC’s tourism brand ‘Supernatural’ BC.

 All BC communities feel the impact of wilderness tourism in their economies.
 A large percentage of these businesses are small, localized businesses that provide stability, diversification and job creation, whether it’s in the remote wilderness, in or near communities and municipalities, or on First Nations settlement land.
 As other boom and bust resource sectors come and go in our communities, tourism has proven to be a sustainable economic driver for BC and will continue to form a significant part of the economic fabric.